(1967 – 2020)

-Angelika Amon examines cell growth and division, and how errors in this process contribute to cancer and aging.
+Angelika Amon's lab examines cell growth and division, and how errors in this process contribute to cancer and aging.

 David Bartel studies molecular pathways that regulate eukaryotic gene expression by affecting the stability or translation of mRNAs.

 Iain Cheeseman analyzes the process by which cells duplicate, focusing on how the molecular machinery that segregates the chromosomes is rewired across diverse physiological contexts.

 Olivia Corradin investigates the genetic and epigenetic changes in gene regulatory elements that influence human disease.

 Gerald R. Fink investigates how fungal pathogens invade the body, evade the immune system, and establish an infection.